KyloIO/kylo-docs/tips-tricks/TroubleshootingandTips.rst

 Solution
 --------

-To fix the issue you can modify the following property
+To fix the issue, you can take these steps:

-1. On the edge node
+1. On the edge node,
-   edit /usr/hdp/current/spark-client/conf/spark-defaults.conf
+   edit the file: /usr/hdp/current/spark-client/conf/spark-defaults.conf

-2. Add this line to the file:
+2. Add these configuration entries to the file:

 .. code-block:: none